Solitary cacique: Distribution and habitat

 The solitary cacique has a very wide distribution in Amazonia.
 Its range extends southwards as far as northern Argentina and Uruguay at altitudes of up to about 800 m.
 It inhabits forests, gallery forests and flooded areas.
 It is generally found in the mid-storey of the canopy, or the shrubby understorey, often clambering about among dense vines.

 Ecology

 The solitary cacique is often found singly or in pairs but does not join flocks of birds.
 It forages in tangled undergrowth and is acrobatic, sometimes hanging upside-down.
 At times it visits flowering trees higher in the canopy.
 Its diet consists of invertebrates and small vertebrates such as tree frogs, and it also consumes fruit and nectar.
-Breeding takes place between October to January according to location and in Argentina it is thought that two broods are reared.
+Breeding takes place between October and January according to location and in Argentina it is thought that two broods are reared.
 Many birds in this genus build their nests in colonies, but this bird nests alone.